syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-Uploadbox supports auto uploading of files after the file selection is done.The auto upload is performed if autoUpload is set to true.
+Uploadbox supports auto uploading of files after the file selection is done.